• Skip to primary navigation

 Like every Italian household, we always have good olive oil on hand.
 We use it in everything that needs to be cooked or needs a healthy fat, including 5-Minute Kale Walnut Pesto, Healthy Penne alla Vodka, and Blistered Cherry Tomatoes.
 You will find olive oil in almost all of our recipes because it adds great flavor, just the right amount of fat, and is overall very good for you.

 Higher quality olive oil makes all the difference in the taste of your food.
 Just like most ingredients, when olive oil is produced by mills with careful supply chains and small batches, you can truly taste the difference in quality.
-When I worked for Williams-Sonoma, I quickly learned that not all olive oil is equal and you should be selective with your olive oil since it's an everyday ingredient.
 Some of our favorite olive oils include Colavita, Brightland, and Olio Santo.
 Plus, you can store your olive oil in a cute cruet, like these: Tablecraft Olive Oil Cruet, 2-Piece Oil & Vinegar Cruet Set, or Godinger Oil and Vinegar Cruet Set.

 Sprinkling powdered sugar on Meyer Lemon Olive Oil Cake